 These days it’s not difficult to catch a glimpse of Cornwall on the small screen, with any number of celebrities travelling around claiming to find hidden treasures.
 Then there's Poldark, Doc Martin, and Delicious, plus repeats of Wycliffe on some more obscure channel.
 All these programs act as great adverts for the county, showing its scenery off behind the drama being played out in the foreground.

-On the big screen, Cornwall has been seen recently in the 'Fisherman's Friend's' film and, 'The Kid who would be King', a modern take on the King Arthur story, filmed partly on Bodmin Moor.
-Richard Curtis’ 2013 film, ‘About Time’, was filmed mainly down on the Roseland peninsular, as was ‘Miss Peregrines Home for Peculiar Children’, Tim Burton's time travelling fantasy, although in this, Cornwall became Wales with a whole village built at Portholland.
+On the big screen, Cornwall has been seen in the 'Fisherman's Friend's' film and, 'The Kid who would be King', a modern take on the King Arthur story, filmed partly on Bodmin Moor.
+Richard Curtis’ 2013 film, ‘About Time’, was filmed mainly down on the Roseland peninsula, as was ‘Miss Peregrines Home for Peculiar Children’, Tim Burton's time travelling fantasy, although in this, Cornwall became Wales with a whole village built at Portholland.
 It wasn’t the first time Cornwall has been relocated to another part of the world, in ‘Die Another Day’ James Bond turns up in an Icelandic diamond mine, which was actually the Eden Project and back in the 1920s Alfred Hitchcock filmed his last silent film 'The Manxman' in Polperro, even though the film was supposedly set on the Isle of Man.

 In the mid-20th century Polperro was actually used for several films, now mostly forgotten.
 ‘Miranda’ was the tale of a mermaid, ‘The Great Behemoth’ an early monster movie and ‘Another Time, Another Place’, Sean Connery’s first film in which he had a starring role.